 Junior Cert Science - Mixtures

-- A mixture consists of two or more elements combined chemically.
+- A mixture consists of two or more elements which are mixed together but are not chemically combined.

-- Examples of mixtures are air and seawater.
+- Examples of mixtures are air (a mixture of gases) and seawater (a mixture of water & salt).

 - Crystillisation is when crystals are formed from a solution which is evaporated.